zypher-game/docs/content/mining/prover/prover.md

 template = "docs/page.html"

 [extra]
-section = "pozk"
+section = "mining"
-lead = 'How to build a ZK prover for game and use PoZK network.' toc = true top = false
+lead = 'How to build a ZK prover for game and use mining network.' toc = true top = false
 +++